SuadeLabs/fire/documentation/properties/type.md

 performance ratio) the contribution from an individual loan in arrears should be limited to no more than the 'payment due' amount.

+### recovery
+Loans in the segment that were previously charged-off, including recoveries on acquired loans/portfolios (based on the [FED Reporting Instructions for Capital Assesments][fed-capital-assesments]).

 ### sale
 Sale of the loan